Table of Contents

 View on Amazon.com ➜

 We recommend arriving to your new home prepared for whatever the elements have to offer.
-This windproof umbrella is compact and comes in a handy carrying case, making it perfect for on the go.
+This windproof umbrella is compact and comes in a handy carrying case, making it perfect for on-the-go.
+It weighs less than one pound so you can store it in your purse or backpack.

 travel umbrella